cullenjett/react-ssr-boilerplate/README.md

 ## Current Quirks

+- There are console message saying "componentWillMount has been renamed, and is not recommended for use." due to the react-loadable package.
+Hopefully React will support SSR with Suspense soon, but until then react-loadable works great and the console messages should not affect your app.
 - This project does not have a webpack configuration that allows for the use of `url-loader` or `file-loader` (so no `import src from 'my-img.svg'`).
 Instead it relies on serving static assets via the `public/` directory.
 See `src/components/about/About.js` for a reference on how to work with assets in your app.

 ## Roadmap